Isatis tinctoria: Medieval period onwards

+In the Marche region, the cultivation of the plant was an important resource for the Duchy of Urbino in Italy.
+To fully understand the importance of this industry in the State of Urbino, it is enough to read the comprehensive Chapters of the art of wool in 1555, which dictated prescriptions regarding the cultivation and trade of woad, whether in loaves or macerated (powdered).
+Testifying to the importance that this crop had in the economy in addition to the archival documents was the identification of a hundred millstones surveyed by Delio Bischi in the province of Pesaro and Urbino, the original use of which had become completely unknown as their memory had been lost.

 Woad and indigo

 The dye chemical extracted from woad is indigo, the same dye extracted from "true indigo", Indigofera tinctoria, but in a lower concentration.
 Following the Portuguese discovery of the sea route to India by the navigator Vasco da Gama in 1498, great amounts of indigo were imported from Asia.
 Laws were passed in some parts of Europe to protect the woad industry from the competition of the indigo trade.
-It was proclaimed that indigo caused yarns to rot: "In 1577 the German government officially prohibited the use of indigo, denouncing it as that pernicious, deceitful and corrosive substance, the Devil's dye."
+It was proclaimed that indigo caused yarns to rot.
 This prohibition was repeated in 1594 and again in 1603.
-In France, Henry IV, in an edict of 1609, forbade under pain of death the use of "the false and pernicious Indian drug".
+In France, Henry IV, in an edict of 1609, punished by death the use of "the false and pernicious Indian drug".

 With the development of a chemical process to synthesize the pigment, both the woad and natural indigo industries collapsed in the first years of the 20th century.
 The last commercial harvest of woad until recent times occurred in 1932, in Lincolnshire, Britain.
 Small amounts of woad are now grown in the UK and France to supply craft dyers.
 The classic book about woad is The Woad Plant and its Dye by J. B. Hurry, Oxford University Press of 1930, which contains an extensive bibliography.